Skip to content

 Helpful PhET Resources for Creating Accessible Features

-The following resources are intended for use when implementing accessibility and Inclusive Features into PhET Interactive Simulations but contain useful information for anyone looking to create similar features.
+The following resources were created for use when implementing accessibility and Inclusive Features in PhET Interactive Simulations but contain useful information for anyone looking to create similar features.

 Learn more about what other multimodal and accessible features can be integrated using SceneryStack using PhET Interactive Simulations' Inclusive Features as an example.